 Meet the start-up taking the savoury spread industry by storm!
 Not only can you choose from a whole range of almond and peanut butter flavours, including coconut and chocolate orange, all of the products are completely palm oil free, meaning you can enjoy this high-protein snack without contributing to the destruction of the rainforest.
 Everyone’s a winner!

 It’s been 8 years since Beyoncé first announced to the world that girls run the world, but the fight for gender equality is far from over – especially when it comes to sexual harassment.
 It was this knowledge that spurred Jillian Kowalchuk on to create Safe & The City, which is designed to work in a similar way to apps like Citymapper, except instead of simply showing you the fastest route to your destination, it shows you the safest, taking into account not only crime data, but also things like street lighting and how many shops will still be open at the time of travel.
 Now that's what I call flawless.

 Look, ‘Tinder for carers’ might not sound like the best idea on the surface but hear me out.
 Designed by two brothers who struggled to find the right carer for their grandma, SuperCarers connects families with professional local carers, without any need for a middle man (i.e. an agency).
 As well as making the service more affordable, and making sure the carers are paid fairly for their hard work, SuperCarers allows care seekers to filter prospective carers by personality and hobbies, so they can be confident that whoever they hire is the perfect fit.

 So there you have it – six of our favourite socially impactful start-ups that are promising to change the world, one app at a time.

-Still not sure what you want to do?
-We’d love to help.
+Do you want to work in startups?
+Or are you still not sure what you want to do?
+Either way, we’d love to help.
 Say firstname.lastname@example.org.